-Scotland’s Huw Jones out for the rest of the Six Nations
+Scotland centre Huw Jones has been ruled out for the rest of the Six Nations due to the knee injury sustained against Ireland last weekend.

 Jones, 25, started Scotland’s first two matches at outside centre, in the opening 33-20 win against Italy and last Saturday’s 13-22 defeat to Ireland.